Frame of Government of Pennsylvania: The Frame of 1682

 The Frame of 1682 constituted a parliament consisting of two houses.
-The upper house, or the council, consisted of 72 members who were the first 50 purchasers of 5,000 acres or more in the colony and had the exclusive power to propose legislation.
+The upper house, or the council, consisted of 72 members, including the first 50 purchasers of 5,000 acres or more in the colony and had the exclusive power to propose legislation.
 They were also authorized to nominate all officers in church and state and supervise financial and military affairs through committees.
 The lower house, or the assembly, consisted of smaller landowners.
 It had no power to initiate legislation but could accept or reject the council's legislative proposal only.
 The two-house parliament assists the governor with his executive functions.

 Commentators believe that the Frame of 1682 was significantly influenced by Penn's supporters, primarily the earliest landholders in the colony.
 Little direct evidence suggested that they imposed a pressure upon the government constitution process.
 However, it is believed that the earliest settlers, who heavily invested in Pennsylvania, demanded a voice in constructing the framework of government.

 William Markham, a trusted deputy executive of Penn in the colony for many years, commented:

 "I knew very well [the Frame of Government] was forced upon him by friends who unless they received all that they demanded would not settle the country."

 This partly explained Penn's deviation from his political ideas on government constitution to accommodate the demands of the settlers.

 One of the most controversial provisions in the Frame of 1682 was if the governor should be allowed a veto to legislation presented by the parliament.
 To attract colonists, Penn had at first reserved himself only a single vote in the council and no power to reject legislation passed by the assembly.
 However, the Frame of 1682, in its final form, granted the proprietor a greater power – he was allowed a treble vote in the council and a veto in the legislative process.

 In December 1682, an assembly of 42 men was convened to ratify the Frame of 1682.
 Although leading Quakers secured their places in the assembly, their proposal to establish a proprietary government was adamantly opposed by the non-Quakers in the assembly, including representatives from the Lower Counties, which had been under the light control of the deputy governors appointed by the Duke of York (later James II & VII.)
 In particular, they rejected the monopoly of the council in initiating legislation and requested a more powerful assembly.
 As a result, the Frame of 1682 was voted down.